 Replacing flood lights with LED will greatly reduce energy usage!
-This is especially important to me because I’m running off-grid solar power.
+This is especially important to me because I’m running off-grid solar power (with a battery bank).
 But that’s not the only reason…

-Up until this LED floodlight bulb technology was developed, I had been using the typical 150 watt (tungsten) flood light or spotlight combination.
-When all of these lights were on at once (I have a number of motion lights), they were consuming many hundreds of watts, which quickly add up to many watt hours!
-Since the time when I installed solar panels (and a battery bank for nighttime energy) I am very conscious of energy consumption and these LED replacement bulbs have solved my problem…
+Up until this LED floodlight bulb technology was developed, I had been using the typical 150 watt (tungsten) flood light, or spotlight combination.
+They were consuming many hundreds of watts, which quickly add up to many watt hours!
+Since the time when I installed solar panels (and a battery bank for nighttime energy reserves), I have been very energy conscious of electricity consumption.
+These LED replacement bulbs have solved one of my energy concerns…

 Energy Savings in Watts

-The Hyperikon® LED flood light will save approximately 85% electricity consumption based on ‘lumens’ equivalent (brightness), and only consumes about 10% of what a typical incandescent flood light uses.
+A typical LED flood light (example below) with equivalent lumens as its incandescent counterpart, only consumes about 10% of what a typical incandescent flood light uses.
 That’s a 90% savings differential!

 Typical Flood light: 150 Watts

 Example LED flood light: 15 Watts

-This is not only good news for general energy consumption, but if you have solar then it’s very significant!
-But there are more reasons why they’re the best:
+This is not only good news for general energy consumption savings, but if you have solar off-grid power, then it’s very significant!
+But there are more reasons: